 Additional examples of other USP monographs with specifications above 100%:

 - Pseudoephedrine Hydrochloride contains not less than 98.0 percent and not more than 100.5 percent of C10H15NO·HCl, calculated on the dried basis.

 - Anhydrous Citric Acid contains not less than 99.5 percent and not more than 100.5 percent of C6H8O7, calculated on the anhydrous basis.

 - Clarithromycin contains not less than 96.0 percent and not more than 102.0 percent of C38H69NO13, calculated on the anhydrous basis.

 Question: How can my product contain more than 100% CBD and how can the Pharmaceutical products described above contain more than 100%?

 Theoretically, you can’t have more than 100% of anything.
 Scientifically, when you combine the uncertainty of the 1) Chemical Standards, 2) Laboratory Processes, 3) Laboratory Equipment, and 4) Laboratory Personnel, the additive effect of uncertainty translates into the final Assay value which can derive values in excess of 100% for ultra-pure compounds.

 The goal of any laboratory is to minimize the uncertainty to the best of their scientific ability.
-At Botanacor Services, we have built our laboratory on the same foundation and protocols required in any FDA-compliant Pharmaceutical quality control laboratory.
+At Botanacor Laboratories, we have built our laboratory on the same foundation and protocols required in any FDA-compliant Pharmaceutical quality control laboratory.
 We follow current Good Manufacturing Practices (cGMP) and Good Laboratory Practices (GLP), which allows us to provide the highest level of accuracy with the lowest level of uncertainty.